+The A-10 Warthog.
 The official designation for this aircraft is the A-10 Thunderbolt II, named after its illustrious WWII predecessor the P-47 Thunderbolt.
-However, one of the best A-10 facts is that the nickname “Warthog” is so popular and well loved that it appears in official documents.
+However, one interesting A-10 fact is that the nickname “Warthog” is so popular and well loved that it appears in official documents.
 This is a beloved airframe: a robust ground attack aircraft proven time and again in battle.
 And the stories behind it are just as interesting as its combat record.

 The A-10 Warthog Was Designed to Meet the Changing Needs of War

 The A-10 Warthog reflects the changing nature of warfare at the time.
 As the Vietnam conflict developed, it became apparent that the U.S. Military needed a new generation of ground-attack aircraft.
 These birds must be faster and more robust to deliver firepower to the battlefield while evading enemy fire.
 The U.S. Army solution was the development of a new generation of attack helicopter, beginning with the AH-1 Cobra and culminating years later with the AH-64 Apache.
 The Air Force had another idea, and looked for a fixed wing solution.
 The existing prop-driven attack planes were woefully ill suited, so they took things in a new direction.
 Enter: The A-10.

 Fairchild Republic Answered The Required Actions Directive

 In 1966 the U.S. Air Force issued a Requirements Action Directive, outlining its needs for a ground attack aircraft and inviting manufacturers to submit a potential design.
 The requirements were simple but challenging to fulfill.
 The new aircraft needed to be inexpensive, robust, with payload of 16,000 lbs, a takeoff runway distance of 4,000 feet or less, a long loiter time, excellent low-speed maneuverability and extreme survivability.
 A company named Fairchild Republic answered the call, and began working on prototypes that would become the A-10 Warthog.